Pricing and what is included: how the all-inclusive price is built

 - The balance is due 8 weeks before departure.
 Earlier is fine; later is not.

-Currency, exchange, and the rate question
+Currency, display, and the rate question

 If this is the kind of trip you're imagining, let's design yours.